edwardcox/devnotes/README.md

 **Contact:** edward.cox02@gmail.com
 **License:** MIT License (Open Source)

 **This is my very first open source project contribution to the community at large.
 My way of saying Thank You to all who have helped me along the way.
-Hope you like it.**
+Hope you find it as useful as I have.**

 ## ✨ Features